This article covers the definition of a commonly confused term shelter-in-place, and how to respond to this situation.

 What does shelter in place really mean?

-In certain emergency situations, including a severe weather alert, an environmental hazard (e.g., chemical release), or a local emergency (e.g., active shooter), the public is told to “shelter-in-place.”
+In certain emergency situations, including a severe weather alert, a pandemic, an environmental hazard (e.g., chemical release), or a local emergency (e.g., active shooter), the public is told to “shelter-in-place.”

 The purpose of sheltering in place is to keep people safe while indoors during an emergency event.
 However, the phrase may be confusing to someone who is not well-versed in disaster preparedness, interpreting the instruction as staying where you currently are.
 That’s precisely the opposite of what you need to do.